-Avoid disputes with clear and compliant employment contracts.
+Avoid future disputes with clear and compliant employment contracts.

 Written employment contracts (also known as employment agreements) set out both party’s rights and obligations so there is no ambiguity.
-This means that employment relations issues that arise can be sorted out more easily.
+This means that employee relations issues that arise during or post-employment can be resolved fairly and easily because the terms of the relationship are very clear.
 Employment contracts also set out an employee’s entitlements such as those covered by the National Employment Standards (the NES).
-Whether your employees are covered by a Modern Award, are Award free, or are under an Enterprise Agreement, it is important to get it right to save your organisation from employee related issues in the future.

-Handshake deals or verbal agreements can often result in a frustrating situation for businesses when a dispute between the employee and the employer occurs.
-Disputes such as these often lead to poor outcomes in the Fair Work Commission and high costs for the employer because it’s one person’s word against another’s.
+Handshake deals or verbal agreements can often result in a frustrating situation for employers when a dispute occurs.
+Disputes often lead to poor outcomes for the employer because it’s one person’s word against another’s.

-Position Descriptions (PDs) or Job Descriptions (JDs) are an important element of new employment documentation as they set out responsibilities and other key aspects of a position.
+Position Descriptions are an important element of new employment documentation as they set out responsibilities and other key aspects of a position such as reporting lines and key capabilities of the role.
 It’s recommended that all new employees receive a PD along with their employment contract.

-PDs are also a helpful tool for other workplace functions, including:
+PDs are a helpful tool for a range of workplace functions, including: